csstools/postcss-plugins/sites/postcss-preset-env/blog/postcss-bundler.md

 @import url('components/not-a-card.css');
 ```

-It however is much stricter and complete in it's implementation.
-Allowing you to do more with it.

 ## Why this is matters now

-Previously CSS `@import` was relatively simple.
+Previously bundling CSS based on `@import` was relatively simple.

 There were always a few features (`@namespace`, `@charset`, ...) that weren't or couldn't be implemented correctly in bundlers but these also happened to be obscure and rarely used features.